-Ependymoma can occur at any age, but most often occurs in young children.
+Ependymoma can occur at any age, but most often happens in young children.
 Children with ependymoma may experience headaches and seizures.
-Ependymoma that occurs in adults is more likely to form in the spinal cord and may cause weakness in the part of the body controlled by the nerves that are affected by the tumor.
+Ependymoma that occurs in adults is more likely to form in the spinal cord.
+It may cause weakness in the part of the body controlled by the nerves affected by the tumor.

 Surgery is the primary treatment for ependymoma.
-For more aggressive tumors or for tumors that can't be removed completely with surgery, additional treatments, such as radiation therapy or chemotherapy, may be recommended.
+For tumors that are growing quickly or for tumors that can't be removed completely with surgery, additional treatments may be recommended.
+These may include radiation therapy, radiosurgery, chemotherapy or targeted therapy.

 Tests and procedures used to diagnose ependymoma include:

 - Neurological exam.
-During a neurological exam, your doctor will ask you about your child's signs and symptoms.
-He or she may check your child's vision, hearing, balance, coordination, strength and reflexes.
-Problems in one or more of these areas may provide clues about the part of your child's brain that could be affected by a brain tumor.
+During a neurological exam, a healthcare professional checks vision, hearing, balance, coordination, strength and reflexes.
+Problems in one or more of these areas may provide clues about the part of the brain or spinal cord that could be affected by a tumor.

 - Imaging tests.
-Imaging tests can help doctors determine the location and size of the brain tumor.
-MRI is often used to diagnose brain tumors, and it may be used along with specialized MRI imaging, such as magnetic resonance angiography.
-Because ependymoma can occur in both the brain and spine, imaging tests should be used to create pictures of both areas when a diagnosis of ependymoma is suspected.
+Imaging tests make pictures of the body.
+They can show the location and size of an ependymoma.
+MRI is often used to diagnose brain tumors.
+It may be used along with specialized MRI imaging, such as magnetic resonance angiography.
+Because ependymoma can happen in the brain and the spinal cord, imaging tests may be used to create pictures of both areas.

-- Removing cerebrospinal fluid for testing (lumbar puncture).
-Also called a spinal tap, this procedure involves inserting a needle between two bones in the lower spine to draw out fluid from around the spinal cord.
-The fluid is tested to look for tumor cells or other abnormalities.
+- Cerebrospinal fluid testing.
+Called a lumbar puncture or spinal tap, this procedure involves inserting a needle between two bones in the lower spine.
+The needle draws out fluid from around the spinal cord.
+The fluid is tested to look for tumor cells.

-Based on your child's test results, the doctor may suspect ependymoma and recommend surgery to remove the tumor.
-Once removed, the tumor cells will be tested in a laboratory to confirm the diagnosis.
-Specialized tests are used to determine the types of cells and their level of aggressiveness, which the doctor may use to guide treatment decisions.
+Based on the test results, your healthcare professional may suspect ependymoma and recommend surgery to remove the tumor.
+Once removed, the tumor cells are tested in a lab to confirm the diagnosis.
+Special tests can tell the healthcare team about the types of cells involved in the tumor.
+Your healthcare team may use this information to guide treatment decisions.

 Ependymoma treatment options include:

-Surgery to remove the ependymoma.
-Brain surgeons (neurosurgeons) work to remove as much of the ependymoma as possible.
-The goal is to remove the entire tumor, but sometimes the ependymoma is located near sensitive brain or spinal tissue that makes that too risky.
+Brain surgeons, called neurosurgeons, work to remove as much of the ependymoma as possible.
+The goal is to remove the entire tumor.
+Sometimes the ependymoma is located near sensitive brain or spinal tissue that makes that too risky.

-If the entire tumor is removed during surgery, your child may not require any additional treatment.
+If the entire tumor is removed during surgery, additional treatment may not be needed.
 If some tumor remains, the neurosurgeon may recommend another operation to try to remove the rest of the tumor.
-Additional treatments, such as radiation therapy, may be recommended for more aggressive tumors or if all of the tumor can't be removed.
+Additional treatments, such as radiation therapy, may be recommended for cancerous tumors or if all of the tumor can't be removed.

-Radiation therapy may be recommended after surgery to help prevent more aggressive tumors from recurring or if neurosurgeons weren't able to remove the tumor completely.
+Radiation therapy may be recommended after surgery to help prevent cancerous tumors from coming back.
+It also may be recommended if neurosurgeons weren't able to remove the tumor completely.

-- Chemotherapy.
-Chemotherapy uses drugs to kill cancer cells.
-Chemotherapy isn't very effective for most cases of ependymoma.
-The role of chemotherapy is still largely experimental and is reserved for certain situations, such as when the tumor grows back despite surgery and radiation.
+Chemotherapy uses medicines to kill tumor cells.
+Chemotherapy isn't often used to treat ependymoma.
+It might be an option in certain situations, such as when the tumor grows back despite surgery and radiation.

-- Clinical trials.
 Clinical trials are studies of new treatments.
-These studies give you a chance to try the latest treatment options, but the risk of side effects may not be known.
-Ask your doctor whether your child might be eligible to participate in a clinical trial.
+These studies offer a chance to try the latest treatment options, but the risk of side effects may not be known.
+Talk with your healthcare team if you're interested in a clinical trial.